EmpaEconversion/aurora-cycler-manager/README.md

 Batches of samples can be defined in a .yaml file, which can then be merged into one data file and plotted together.

-There is also a data visualiser based on Plotly Dash which allows for rapid and interactive viewing of data, including correlations of parameters for batches of cells.
+There is also a data visualiser based on Plotly Dash which allows for rapid and interactive viewing of data, as well as control of the cyclers through a graphical interface.

 ## Installation